UKLLC/Guidebook/ukllc_book/docs/ukllc_managed_data/ukllc_managed_faq.md

 <summary>Where are the CORE datasets that UK LLC used to provision to all projects?
 </summary>

 Prior to October 2025, UK LLC projects were provisioned 4 'CORE' datasets (outlined in column 1 of the table below).
-In response to feedback from LPS around participant permissions, and following internal review of our dataset naming conventions, these datasets were renamed and relocated into the UK LLC-managed schema as [**NHS England reference datasets**](../ukllc_managed_data/datasets/nhse_reference/nhse_reference.md).
+In response to feedback from LPS around participant permissions, and following internal review of our dataset naming conventions, these datasets were renamed and relocated into the UK LLC-managed schema as [NHS England reference datasets](../ukllc_managed_data/datasets/nhse_reference/nhse_reference.md).

 All projects that started before these changes, were updated to use the new naming conventions in October 2025.